Guide du visiteur: 48 heures parfaites dans le Vieux-Québec

 April 2026 · 5 min · Carrera Café · The Coffee Journal

-Forty-eight hours in Old Quebec: that's the time it takes to grasp the essence of this unique city, without rushing around and without missing the essentials.
-This guide is for you if you're visiting for the first time, or if you're returning to find what you haven't yet seen.
-Two days, one pace, a city that can be tamed through its alleyways.
+Forty-eight hours in Old Quebec: that's the time needed to grasp the essence of this unique city, without rushing everywhere and without missing the essentials.
+This guide is for you if you're visiting for the first time, or if you're coming back to find what you haven't seen yet.
+Two days, one pace, a city that lets itself be tamed through its alleys.

-Day 1 - Morning: Start in Petit Champlain
+Day 1 - Morning: start at Petit Champlain

 Your first hour in Old Quebec should be spent in Petit Champlain.
-No rush: arrive around 9 AM, before the crowds, and treat yourself to a coffee at Carrera Café.
-Our morning espresso, carefully brewed from our specialty beans, is the best starting point you can imagine for this day.
+No rush: arrive around 9 a.m., before the crowd, and treat yourself to a coffee at Carrera Café.
+Our morning espresso, carefully pulled from our specialty beans, is the best starting point you can imagine for this day.

-From our terrace or our indoor seating, watch the street come alive.
-Merchants opening their shops, the first tourists photographing the facades, the funicular starting its back-and-forth between the Lower Town and the Upper Town.
-It's a spectacle in itself.
+From our terrace or dining room, watch the street come to life.
+Shopkeepers opening their stores, the first tourists photographing the facades, the funicular starting its trips between Lower Town and Upper Town.
+It's already a show in itself.

-Day 1 - Mid-morning: Place Royale and the riverbanks
+Day 1 - Mid-morning: Place Royale and the shores

-From there, head down to the banks of the Saint Lawrence River.
-The Old Port of Quebec offers a unique perspective on the river and the mountains of the South Shore.
+From there, head down to the shores of the Saint Lawrence.
+Quebec's Old Port offers a unique view of the river and the South Shore mountains.
 In summer, kayaking and cruises depart from here.
-In winter, the riverbanks transform into a striking Arctic landscape.
+In winter, the shores transform into a striking Arctic landscape.

-Day 1 - Afternoon: Upper Town and Château Frontenac
+Day 1 - Afternoon: the Upper Town and Château Frontenac

-Take the funicular or walk up the Breakneck Stairs to reach Upper Town.
-Dufferin Terrace welcomes you with breathtaking views of the Saint Lawrence.
+Take the funicular or climb the Casse-Cou stairs on foot to reach the Upper Town.
+Terrasse Dufferin welcomes you with a breathtaking view of the Saint Lawrence.
 The Château Frontenac, inaugurated in 1893, dominates the city with its green copper towers: it is the most photographed hotel in the world.

-Explore Rue Saint-Louis, lined with Victorian houses and restaurants.
+Explore rue Saint-Louis, lined with Victorian houses and restaurants.
 Visit the Citadel, a fortress built by the British to defend the city from the Americans, an irony of history.
-The view from its ramparts encompasses the entire city and the river to the horizon.
+The view from its ramparts embraces the whole city and the river to the horizon.

 Start again at Carrera Café — same time, same espresso, same view of Petit Champlain.
-Then explore the less frequented alleyways: Rue du Trésor, where artists display their works outdoors, Rue Sainte-Anne with its galleries, Place d'Armes in front of the Château.
+Then explore the less frequented alleys: rue du Trésor, where artists display their works outside, rue Sainte-Anne with its galleries, Place d'Armes in front of the Château.

-A fifteen-minute walk from Old Quebec, the Plains of Abraham are the site of the decisive battle of 1759, which changed the course of Canadian history.
+Fifteen minutes on foot from Old Quebec, the Plains of Abraham are the site of the decisive 1759 battle that changed the course of Canadian history.
 Today, it is a vast park where Quebecers jog, cross-country ski, and skate.
-The Plains Museum tells the story of the battle with modern and captivating museography.
+The Plains museum tells the story of the battle with modern and captivating museography.

-In the evening, return to Old Quebec for the sunset from Dufferin Terrace.
-The golden light on the river and the roofs of Lower Town: this is a moment worth traveling for.
+In the evening, return to Old Quebec for the sunset from the Terrasse Dufferin.
+The golden light on the river and the roofs of the Lower Town: this is a moment worth traveling for.

 Your starting point in the heart of Old Quebec